Amythyst Kiah

 Amythyst Kiah at the Purbeck Valley Folk Festival on the Big Barn stage.

 Amythyst Kiah (born 11 December 1986) is an American singer-songwriter.
 Kiah is a native of Chattanooga, Tennessee and currently lives in Johnson City.
 She plays guitar and banjo.

-As of 2022, Kiah has released two solo albums and one EP.
+As of 2026, Kiah has released three solo albums and one EP.
 She has also appeared (along with Rhiannon Giddens, Leyla McCalla, and Allison Russell) on the album Songs of Our Native Daughters (2019).
 Kiah earned a 2020 Grammy Award Best American Roots Song nomination for her song "Black Myself".

 Life and career

 1986–2013: Early life

-Kiah was born in Chattanooga, Tennessee, United States.
-Her father (who is also her tour manager) sang and played percussion in a band in the 1970s.
-Her mother sang in the church growing up.
-She attended a creative arts high school and taught herself to play guitar.
+Kiah was born an only child in Chattanooga, Tennessee, United States.
+Her father (who is also her tour manager) sang and played percussion in a band in the 1970s as well as working as a manufacturing plant supervisor.
+Her mother sang in the church growing up and worked as a drug store manager.
+Her Parents collected all different genres of music from Jimi Hendrix to Dolly Parton to Yanni.
 When she was 17, her mother died by suicide, and singing at her funeral was Kiah's third public performance.
+After her mother's passing, she moved into her grandmother's house in Johnson City, Tennessee.

+When she was just 13 Kiah got her first guitar, an 80s Fender, and taught herself to play by watching CD-ROM video lessons.
+As she learned more her interest in rock music grew.
+Junior year Kiah transferred to a creative arts high school where she majored in creative writing and took a classical guitar class as an elective.
+This was the only time in her career she studied classically, but it opened her up to later down the road learn her well known country style pickin' techniques.

 Kiah is a graduate of East Tennessee State University, where she completed the Bluegrass, Old Time, and Country Music Studies program and joined the school's marquee old-time band.

 She has been touring since 2010 either solo, with a band she called 'Her Chest of Glass' or with her fellow 'Our Native Daughters'.